stashapp/Stash-Docs/docs/installation/synology.md

 ## Foreword

-Synology devices comes in two categories : those who support containerization through Docker, and those who don't.
+Synology devices comes in two categories: those who support containerization through Docker, and those who don't.
 To see in which category you stand, refer to the "Applied Models" section of [the Docker Package page](https://www.synology.com/dsm/packages/Docker){:target="_blank"}.

 Now, follow the installation instructions based on whether you [can use Docker](#to-install-stash-with-docker) or [you cannot use Docker](#to-install-stash-without-docker).